adramasu/DevopsExtension/README.md

 2. Git.exe (Download and install git for windows.
 Linux and Mac have git already installed by default.)
 - Git credential manager should have the credentials.
 You can do this by cloning a private repo from the same account.
 Clone the repository you want to split and that can be reused in the script too.

+3. The user running the script has to have "CreateRepository" permission.

 ## Syntax